adrido/minetest-mapper-cpp/doc/manual.rst

     **Alpha**

-    If a node has an alpha (transparency) value *and* if the value is not 255, then it will be drawn transparently if `--drawalpha`_ is enabled.
+    If a node has an alpha (opacity) value *and* if the value is not 255, then it will be drawn transparently when `--drawalpha`_ is enabled.
 The effect is that the colors of nodes below it shine through.

     Water for instance, is defined as transparent.
 With transparency enabled,